mtvector/GhostOfMT/Tutorials/PlottingFavoriteGenesInTS.md

 library(ggplot2)
 ```

 Once we have those packages loaded, we can load up the RNAseq file, which you can download from the Data folder in this Github Repo.
 This file is TPMs, which are normalized by both the number of reads, and the length of each transcript (in number of base pairs).
 Because TPMs are normalized by length of transcript by RSEM, you can't compare them to "normalized counts".

-Be aware
+Reminder: In Rstudio typing a ? in front of a function or package you don't understand pulls up the help documents.

 ``` r
 pathToFile <- "~/code/GhostOfMT/Data/GSE90053_H1_TPM.txt"